 Our investigations have revealed that it has been a common practice for umbrella companies in England, Scotland, Wales and Northern Ireland to make unlawful deductions of employers’ costs from their workers’ remuneration.
 We aim to assist those workers, by seeking redress against those umbrella companies, and/or other relevant entities, who have wronged them.

-We have three options for you to choose from:-
+We have two options for you to choose from:-

 Option 1: Pay a discounted one-off registration fee of £99 (including VAT) when you register, to cover the administration phase, and pay a success fee of 25% plus VAT based on any award you receive.